VectorMethods/videovector-python/docs/backend-parity-matrix.md

 - Endpoint auth requirements are enforced by backend middleware and should be treated as authoritative.
 - Some endpoints are authenticated via either API key or JWT bearer, while `/api-keys/*` requires JWT bearer specifically.
+- Omitting `source_connector_id` from `videos.create` preserves the original wire payload and remains the correct call for public GCS objects and server-managed uploads/imports.